salernoelia/Wera/README.md

 # Wera

-Backend and Radio device software for weather risk checks.
+Backend and Radio device software for weather risk alerts.

 ## Table of Contents